 - July 30, 2017 Putin signs new legislation banning VPNs and other means of gaining anonymous access to the Internet.
-(Putin passes law that will ban VPNs in Russia | TechCrunch) - 2018 2022 During this period, USCYBERCOM has deployed personnel to other nations 27 times, according to a media report.
-The aim is "to help partner nations shore up their cyber defenses against threats ...
+(Putin passes law that will ban VPNs in Russia | TechCrunch) - 2018 late 2022 During this period, USCYBERCOM conducts "thirty-seven operations, twenty nations, on fifty-five different networks," according to Gen. Paul Nakasone.
+According to a media report, the aim is "to help partner nations shore up their cyber defenses against threats ...
 These so-called hunt forward operations involve physically sending defensively oriented cyber protection teams from the Cyber National Mission Force to foreign nations to hunt for threats on their networks at the invitation of host nations."
 The article, in CyberScoop, goes on: "A Cyber National Mission Force spokesperson clarified to FedScoop that there have been 27 total hunt forward operations since 2018, though most of them have occurred since the COVID-19 pandemic in March 2020.
 They also added that these were 27 separate deployments to 15 nations, including Montenegro, Estonia and North Macedonia, though some deployments were to the same nation multiple times."
 (Cyber Command has deployed to nations 27 times to help partners improve cybersecurity (fedscoop.com))